-A new federal law requires the credit bureaus (also called credit reporting agencies or CRAs) to remove tax liens and judgments from credit reports if they do not include the proper information identifying them to the individual.
+The credit bureaus (also called credit reporting agencies or CRAs) have adopted a new policy: tax liens and judgments will be removed from credit reports if they do not include the proper information identifying them to the individual.

 It is estimated that 60% of tax lien information will be removed from credit reports and ALL civil judgment records will be removed!

 A release from TransUnion gives some insight about what to expect: